MGT 2330. Industrial Project Management. 3 Hours.

 MGT 527.
 Managerial Policy and Strategy.
 3 Hours.

 This is a capstone course requiring the application and integration of principles from various business disciplines including accounting, finance, marketing, management and economics in the solution of managerial problems and the development and implementation of corporate strategies in a changing environment.
-It must be taken during the last semester of enrollment.
+Students must be fully accepted into a Master of Business Administration program or the Master of Science in Accounting program and be enrolled in their last 15 hours.

 MGT 531.
 Management Strategy in the Energy Industry.
 3 Hours.